brstrutt/planning_knock_out_whist/backend/README.md

 ## Tools

 - Rust (programming language)
-- Actix (Backend framework)
+- Actix (backend framework)
-- Cargo (Build tool)
+- Cargo (build tool)
-- cargo-watch (Enhancement to Cargo that automatically rebuilds the project when the code changes)
+- cargo-watch (enhancement to Cargo that automatically rebuilds the project when the code changes)

 ## How to develop